Fast-track means a quick and flexible job start for highly qualified foreign employees.

 - All applications will be processed according to the regulations effective before 10 June 2016 (minimum amount DKK 375,000 annually).

-- Applications for an extension: If you wish to submit an application for an extension of your current residence and work permit, you can continue with the minimum amount in effect at the time you submitted your first application for a residence and work permit under the Pay Limit scheme, if you continue to work in the same job and with the same employment conditions.
+- If you wish to submit an application for an extension of your current residence and work permit, you can continue with the minimum amount in effect at the time you submitted your first application for a residence and work permit under the Pay Limit scheme, if you continue to work in the same job and with the same employment conditions.
 See box below.

 |Applications submitted before 10 June 2016